 Adv Cyber Analy & Target Dark Web (SCY 214)

 Continuation of SCY180 and SCY213.
 Students will identify targets and safely navigate to forums and marketplaces of interest.
 Techniques explored include: anonymizing oneself, analytic targeting, intelligence methodologies, and data analysis.
 Pre-requisite: SCY213.
 Fall semester.
 3 credits.

 Presents corporate and national cybersecurity considerations, such as privacy, intellectual property, cybercrime, and infrastructure protection.
 Students will learn and demonstrate effective management and communication skills through case study-analysis, class discussion, and effective cybersecurity policy development.
 Prerequisites: SCY125 and SCS275, plus either SCJ110, SCJ225, SFN105, or SFN320.
 Spring semester, odd-numbered years.
 3 credits.

 Fundamentals of data communications and computer networking including circuit and packet switching, network architectures and protocols, local/metropolitan/wide area networks, OSI protocols, TCP/IP Suite, X.25, ISDN, network management, and network programming.
 Fall semester, odd-numbered years.
 3 credits.
 Fee.

-Students configure and manage switching and wireless environments.
-Students use networking diagrams and equipment to perform real world tasks of configuring networks, managing network traffic, and implementing security.
+Investigates security needs involved in network communication, wireless networks, network vulnerability assessment, incidence response, and network-based forensics.
+Students use and solve data encryption techniques, employ penetration testing, and analyze as well as identify solutions to prevent network security compromises.
 Successful completion of this course prepares the student for industry-recognized certification exams.
 This course is offered as sponsored credit.
 Pre- or co-requisite: SCY391.
 Spring semester, even-numbered years.
 3 credits.
 Fee.